 20 Insults have broken my heart, and I am full of heaviness.

 I looked for some to take pity, but there was none;

 21 They also gave me poison for my food.

 In my thirst, they gave me vinegar to drink.

-22 Let their table before them become a snare.
+22 Let their table be a snare, a stumbling block,

-23 Let their eyes be darkened, so that they can’t see.
+23 Let their eyes be darkened, that they cannot see.

 24 Pour out your indignation on them.